-The entire Echo Lake area is not connected to the municipality’s drainage system.
-Each property has its own wastewater treatment facility.
+Properties on Echo Lake are not connected to the municipal sewage system.
+Each property has its own wastewater treatment system.

 Faulty or unflushed septic systems are a major source of pollution.
 They can contaminate the groundwater, source of our drinking water.
-Untreated or inadequately treated wastewater that flows naturally into the lake or a body of water can contaminate it and upset the ecological balance.
-The fecal coliforms in these wastewaters, by mixing with lake waters or a body of water, contribute to the undesirable proliferation of algae and aquatic plants.
-In very large quantities, the presence of fecal coliforms poses a risk to public health and especially to bathers.
+Untreated or inadequately treated wastewater that flows naturally into the lake can contaminate the water and upset its’ ecological balance.
+These waters, by mixing with those of the lake, contribute to the undesirable proliferation of algae and aquatic plants.
+More specifically, a significant presence of fecal coliforms constitutes a risk for public health and more particularly for the health of bathers.

 What to do

-In compliance with regulations, all owners of detached residences, i.e. not connected to the municipality’s sewer system, are required to drain their septic tanks at least every two years.
-The owners must send proof of the operation to the municipal planning department.
-Inspections can be carried out by the municipality and fines are issued to those who do not comply with the regulations.
+To comply with the by-laws, all owners of isolated residences, i.e., not connected to the municipal sewer system, are required to have their septic tank emptied at least every two years.
+Owners must submit proof of operation to the Municipality’s Town Planning Department.
+Inspections may be conducted by the municipality and fines isuued to those who do not comply with the by-law.

 The life span of a septic sytem is approximately 20 years.
 The replacement of septic systems, if it comes to that, represents a significant investment.
-To show just how significant, the provincial government has introduced a tax credit equivalent to 20% of the $2500 surplus portion of eligible expenses, up to a maximum of $5,500.
-This tax benefit expires in 2023.
-For more details and download, follow the link: https://www.apchq.com/installations-d-assainissement-des-eaux-usees-residentielles-document-d-information
+To show just how significant, the provincial government has introduced a refundable tax credit equivalent to 20% of the portion exceeding $2500 of eligible expenses, up to a maximum of $5500.
+This tax benefit expires in 2027.
+For more details:

-Very few residences around Echo Lake can qualify as seasonal.
-To be considered seasonal, and thus avoid a biennial drain of the sceptic tank, a building must be occupied less than 180 days per year.
+Very few residences around Echo Lake are considered seasonal.
+To be considered seasonal, and thus avoid having to empty the septic tank every two years, a building must be occupied less than 180 days per year.
 APLÉ recommends that all property owners have their septic systems systematically pumped every two years and annually in some instances.